Second Mortgage vs. Refinance: Which Is Right for You?

 On the other hand, a HELOC works well for ongoing expenses like a long-term renovation project or ongoing medical expenses.
 You can also consider getting a HELOC if you have additional expenses or are unsure of amounts.

-In the case of mortgage refinancing, you have the option to replace your primary loan with a new loan.
+In the case of mortgage refinancing, you have the option to replace your primary loan with a new one.
 You can choose a new lender, change the loan term, get a new interest rate or change loan types.
-Refinancing means you'll get a few loans and be able to repay the original mortgage.
-This still comes with closing costs, but lower interest rates can lead to long-term savings.
+Your new loan will repay the original mortgage, and you’ll pay the agreed-upon interest rates at closing.
+Although closing costs can get expensive, lower interest rates can lead to long-term savings.

 Types of Refinancing

-There are several types of mortgage refinancing you can consider.
+There are two main types of mortgage refinancing you can consider.

 Cash-Out Refinancing